new-eco-people/EcoAppv1/ReadMe.md

 * [Visual Studio Code](https://code.visualstudio.com/) or your preferred IDE.
 * [.NET Core SDK 2.2](https://www.microsoft.com/net/download/dotnet-core/2.2).
 * [Nodejs](https://nodejs.org/en/) LTS version please.
-* SQL Server for the Database (Default).
+* PostGres for the Database (Default).
 This is required and is neccesary for migrations.

 ### Setup